Causes and Treatments of Contact Dermatitis

 - Other chemicals and substances

-Contact dermatitis may involve a reaction to a substance that you are exposed to, or use repeatedly.
-Although there may be no initial reaction, regular use (for example, nail polish remover, preservatives in contact lens solutions, or repeated contact with metals in earring posts and the metal backs of watches) can eventually cause sensitivity and reaction to the product.
+Contact dermatitis may occur when your body reacts to a substance that you use often or that you were exposed to.
+Although in many cases there may be no instant reaction, the regular use of the substance (for example, preservatives in contact lens solutions, nail polish remover, or repeated contact with metals in earring posts and the metal backs of watches) can eventually cause an allergic reaction.

 - Itching of the skin in exposed areas